Folsom Lake Area

 Birding the site: On the drive in, before reaching the state parks’ property, there are extensive stands of chaparral.
 A check of these areas early in the morning could yield California Thrashers, and, possibly, Bell’s Sparrows.
 Lewis’s Woodpeckers have also been found along this road and in the recreation area.
 The trees at the entrance station have proven to be very reliable for Phainopeplas.

 The road between the entrance station and the campground often produces many sparrows (including Rufous-crowned Sparrows) in the brushy areas and riparian blackberry thickets.
 Parking for day use is limited and poorly signed.
 Perhaps the best plan is to follow the signs toward the campground and park in the lot for the boat ramp near the campground (not the large paved parking area for the boat ramp to the north).
 Rock Wrens have been seen near the boat ramp.
 Some of the nicest trees are in the campground itself.
 Backtrack through the campground and find a nature trail between campsites 80 and 83.
-In recent years, numbered trail markers have not been maintained.
+It’s possible that the numbered trail markers have not been maintained.
 Take the trail south, and it will lead you to several trail options to the south and east that all provide a good mix of foothill oak savannah and grassland birds, as well as views of the lake.
 When the lake is low, the rocky exposed areas host many Rock Wrens.
 In some winters, Lewis's Woodpeckers and Varied Thrushes can be found, while in others, they are absent.

 Keep an eye out for Bald Eagles.
 They are usually here in winter.
 Burrowing Owls have been found sheltering among the rocks on a few occasions, and a Northern Shrike was found near the very tip of the peninsula on the Folsom Christmas Bird Count in 2004.
 On the drive out, take the road (left) to the picnic area before you come back to the entrance station.
 This provides additional views of the lake, and the trees in this area often have Red-breasted Sapsuckers in winter. eBird Sightings